How to Silence Your Inner Critic (And Why It's Been Trying to Help You All Along)

 Process the roots with EMDR

-When those early memories shift, the protective parts that became your inner critic often don't have to work as hard.
-EMDR therapists in Horsham and across Pennsylvania see this regularly: when the underlying wound changes, the voice that developed to protect it starts to quiet.
+When those early memories shift, the protective parts that became your inner critic often don’t have to work as hard.
+EMDR therapists in Horsham and across Pennsylvania see this regularly: when the underlying wound changes, the voice that developed to protect it starts to quiet, which is especially important if you’re trying to heal from narcissistic abuse after feeling like you’ve lost yourself.

 Work with the nervous system, not against it